ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/aws-lambda/overview.markdown

 ### Using a PFX Certificate File

-To configure the local Lambda function to load a certificate from the project directory, specify the `RavenSettings.CertFilePath` and, optionally, the `RavenSettings.CertPassword` settings:
+To configure the local Lambda function to load a certificate from outside the project directory, specify the `RavenSettings.CertFilePath` and, optionally, the `RavenSettings.CertPassword` settings:

 {CODE-BLOCK:json}
 {